 Visitation will be held on Monday, May 6, 2019 at the Sunfield United Brethren Church from 2-4 and 6-8 p.m.
 Please note that A Celebration of Life will be held at a different venue, her home church, Sunfield United Methodist Church on Tuesday, May 7, 2019 at 11a.m. followed by a graveside service and a luncheon at the Sunfield United Methodist Church.
 In lieu of flowers, contributions can be made to the Sunfield SPYS or the Sunfield United Methodist Monday Night Supper Fund which provides free meals to the community.

 Please visit a special page created for Ardath to leave a condolence for the family: www.RosierFuneralHome.com The family has entrusted the arrangements to the Independent Family Owned Funeral Home in Sunfield: Rosier Funeral Home.

-To plant a tree in memory of Ardath Arlene (Hynes) Wilcox, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ardath Arlene (Hynes) Wilcox, please visit our floral store.